digibyte/digibyte/doc/README.md

-Bitcoin Core 0.13.99
+DigiByte Core 0.13.99
 =====================

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+DigiByte Core is the original DigiByte client and it builds the backbone of the network.
+However, it downloads and stores the entire history of DigiByte transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Core, visit [digibytecore.org](https://digibytecore.org/en/releases/).
+To download DigiByte Core, visit [digibytecore.org](https://digibytecore.org/en/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin on your native platform.
+The following are some helpful notes on how to run DigiByte on your native platform.

 ### Unix